Super Baseball Simulator 1.000

 In the game, there are three leagues: Atlantic, Northern, and Ultra.
 Each league has six teams.
 In the Ultra League, pitchers and batters have special power-ups that boost their abilities which gives the game a surrealistic feel that is rare in the sports genre.
 Players can even create their own baseball teams and assign special moves to the players that they name themselves.
 The game can be played in exhibition mode and season mode.

-In May 2021, Super Baseball Simulator 1.000 was added to the Nintendo Switch Online classic games service.
+In May 2021, Super Baseball Simulator 1.000 was added to the Nintendo Classics service.

 Baseball Simulator series

-These Baseball titles included some form of "Super League" where pitchers and batters would have special abilities.
+These baseball titles included some form of "Super League" where pitchers and batters would have special abilities.